Antipodes (submersible): New Zealand operation

 The Antipodes submersible and its support barge were based beside the Milford Sound Underwater Observatory in Harrison Cove, Milford Sound, New Zealand.
-Harrison Cove is situated within the boundaries of the Piopiotahi Marine Reserve.
+Harrison Cove is in the Piopiotahi Marine Reserve.
 Regular research and tourist dives were undertaken in the vicinity of Harrison Cove and nearby Williamston Point from 2002 to 2003.
 The Antipodes also undertook dives in Lake Wakatipu, near Queenstown, New Zealand.

-Current operation
+OceanGate operation

-In 2009, Antipodes was purchased by OceanGate, Inc., a submarine operating company based out of Everett, Washington, USA.
-Utilized for deep-water expeditions, the manned submersible Antipodes enables commercial and scientific applications for researchers, scientists, filmmakers and content providers.
-Under the ownership of OceanGate, Antipodes has been a crucial element of diving operations in Washington State, Miami, Catalina Island and Monterey Bay, California, and the Gulf of Mexico.
-While typical mission profiles will call for dives of 2–8 hours in duration, Antipodes has, as noted above, the capability to provide life support for five people for 72 hours.
+Antipodes was offered for sale by Hoffman for US$295,000.
+In 2009, Antipodes was purchased by OceanGate, a commercial submersible operating company based in Everett, Washington, US.

+In August 2018, OceanGate listed Antipodes for sale.